Niraj-Fonseka/open-secret-share/README.md

 ### Adding a new storage provider

-- Add the storage provider into the that satistifes the [StorageProvider](https://github.com/Niraj-Fonseka/open-secret-share/blob/main/key-server/storageproviders/storage.go#L3) interface
+- Create the storage provider in the `key-server/storageproviders` directory that satistifes the [StorageProvider](https://github.com/Niraj-Fonseka/open-secret-share/blob/main/key-server/storageproviders/storage.go#L3) interface
 - Initialize and add your storage provider when server is created https://github.com/Niraj-Fonseka/open-secret-share/blob/main/key-server/server.go#L109